k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Do the following to set a custom logic for a given sequence:

 - Open the generated sequence flow and replace the MaskingSequence Actor with **MaskingLuFunction** Actor or **Masking** Actor.
-- Set the **category** input parameter of the Masking or MaskingLuFunction to to **enable_sequences** in order to use the Actor for sequence (ID) replacement.
+- Set the **category** input parameter of the Masking or MaskingLuFunction to **enable_sequences** in order to use the Actor for sequence (ID) replacement.
-- Save the updated sequence flow as Actor.
+- Save the updated sequence flow as an Actor.

 Click for more information about [customizing the replace sequence logic](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#custom-sequence-mapping).